 Now we are connecting the above capacitor to a circuit with source voltage E. There will be a difference between the source voltage and capacitor voltage, so the capacitor will start to charge and draw current according to the difference in voltage.
 The capacitor voltage will increase exponentially to the source voltage in 5-time contents.

 The graph above shows the voltage across the capacitor.
 The initial voltage is represented by the flat portion of the graph.
-And the charging phase is represented by the curve portion of the graph.
+The charging phase is represented by the curve portion of the graph.

 Find the transient voltage across the capacitor using the following formula: